jundalisay/sp/content/en/research/sarkar/microvita/chapter-01c.md

 Another meaning of the word “khara” is “a rotten smell or a stinking smell”.
 One will experience this kind of smell if one walks by a place where animal corpses are dumped.   -->

-When a dead body is left exposed for more than 24 hours, germs which decompose the body set in. **These so-called germs are in fact negative microvita.**
+When a dead body is left exposed for more than 24 hours, germs which decompose the body set in. **These so-called germs are negative microvita.**

 The slightest contact with these negative microvita is extremely pernicious for most creatures.

 However, some creatures have a physical structure that contains more powerful negative microvita.
 - Rotten flesh is not as harmful to them.

  <!-- as is it for other creatures. -->

-### Positive Microvita Can Decompose Into Negative
+## Positive Microvita Can Decompose Into Negative

 Milk is turned into curd through microvita.